emagiz/emdocs/mds/howto/security-guide.md

 eMagiz offers two 'places' were you can install runtimes.
 Per 'place' we will look a bit deeper at which security measures are taken and should be taken in accordance with you to ensure the availability, integrity and confidentiality of the data

 ### On-premise

 On-premise means that the runtimes are running on a machine outside the direct control of eMagiz.
 This means that the machine is running under the control of the customer that implements eMagiz within their IT landscape.

 Because the machine is outside the direct scope of control of eMagiz it becomes a joint effort between eMagiz and you as a customer to make sure that not everyone can access this machine.
 This becomes even more important when working with file based actions as part of your integration.
 Advice would be to govern this via an IDP (i.e. Azure AD) so you can set up roles that have access to the machine or parts of the machine (i.e. some files).

+To add
+- What rights are needed for installing and running the runtimes
+-

 ### Cloud